MingkunLishigure/SiCL/README.md

 In this study, we employed [SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing) for pedestrian silhouette extraction.

 :heart: **We extend a warm invitation to researchers to venture into exploring diverse approaches in generating pedestrian semantic information and conducting experiments on MaskCL.

-We are greatly anticipating the researchers' invaluable contributions in terms of sharing and providing feedback on their experimental outcomes!**
+:heart:We are greatly anticipating the researchers' invaluable contributions in terms of sharing and providing feedback on their experimental outcomes!**

 After generating the corresponding mask image dataset, you should change the dataset path in **CMC.py** and **/utils/dataset/data/preprocessor.py**.